puppetlabs/puppet-docs/source/puppet/4.9/lang_facts_and_builtin_vars.markdown

 **Benefits:** More readable and maintainable code, by making facts visibly distinct from other variables.
 Eliminates possible confusion if you use a local variable whose name happens to match that of a common fact.

 **Drawbacks:** Only works with Puppet 3.5 or later.
 Disabled by default in open source releases prior to Puppet 4.0.

+### Improving performance by blocking or caching built-in facts

+If Facter is taking a long time and slowing down your code, you can try configuring Facter to block or cache built-in facts.
+When a system has a lot of something --- for example, mount points or disks --- Facter can take a long time to collect the facts from each one.
+When this is a problem, you can speed up Facter's collection by either blocking facts you're uninterested in, or caching ones you don't need retrieved frequently.

+For information about blocking and caching built-in facts, see [Configuring Facter with facter.conf][facterconfig].

 ## Special variables added by Puppet